jamespgrant3/blog/_posts/2023-02-06-practice-eks-thread.md

 _Update: 02-08-2023_

 I was able to get the two api's communicating.
 So a call to the `/users` endpoint in the api is calling the `/` endpoint on the user-api.
 Given the new moonlander board, it's taking a little more time than I thought.
 Next step, dockerizing.

+_Update: 02-09-2023_

+I was able to get both api's dockerized, check it out [here](https://github.com/jamespgrant3/eks-practice/commit/d4c8ca5a6503ececa0109fd8c338a7804d8b1c1c).
+Since I had written a post about distroless images, I decided to use it.
+They actually have several good [base images](https://github.com/GoogleContainerTools/distroless#what-images-are-available), with runtimes already installed.
+It was surprisingly little effort, the biggest hurdle was around docker networking.

+Looking forward to starting the EKS work tomorrow!